dz2904/python/docs/Other/autotags.rst

     Welcome to World Wide Spam, Inc.

-    These are the corporate web pages of World Wide Spam, Inc. We hope you find your stay enjoyable, and that you will sample many of our products.
+    These are the corporate web pages of *World Wide Spam*, Inc. We hope you find your stay enjoyable, and that you will sample many of our products.